ObjectModules/deploy/[Mapping]-Employment.md

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

-#Spreading
+#Calling
 This is the behaviour of our mapping when a parameter is put inside the routines.
-Since there 2 process are generated that the behaviour of our mapping will seeking another process to return to its routine.
+Since there 2 process are generated that the behavior of our mapping will seeking another process to return to its routine.

 We will explain further how these mapping are going to present the process of followings: